 Total amount of work they can do together in 1 day = proportion John completes + proportion Mary completes = 1/4 +1/2 = 3/4.
 Therefore if in 1 day they can together complete three fourth of the work, how many days will it take for them to complete the entire work together?
 The answer is the inverse of the proportion ie 4/3 or 1.33 days.
 Take a moment to go through this example again if unclear and internalize the concept of inverting.

-Let’s do a few more work time questions known to have appeared in the IPAT.
+Let’s do a few more work time questions in the IPAT format

 Q) A alone can do a piece of work in 16 days, B alone can do a piece of work in 12 days.
 When A,B,C worked together the work was completed in 4 days.
 How long would it take for C to complete the work alone?

 E] 8.8 days

 Solution – A] 9.6 days

 Let C take c days to complete the work alone.

 Therefore proportion of work completed by c in 1 day = 1/c (inverting days here)